Update received from Edmodo, VP Marketing & Adoption, June 1:

 Would you train fire fighters without ever letting them have hose practice?

-Systemic failures seen this week are not limited to the NHS.
+Systemic failures seen this week revealed by WannaCry are not limited to the NHS.
 This from George Danezis could be, with few tweaks, copy pasted into education.
-So the question is not if, but when, unless it’s fixed.
+So the question is not if, but when the same happens in education, unless it’s fixed.

 “…from poor security standards in heath informatics industries; poor procurement processes in heath organizations; lack of liability on any of the software vendors (incl.
 Microsoft) for providing insecure software or devices; cost-cutting from the government on NHS cyber security with no constructive alternatives to mitigate risks; and finally the UK/US cyber-offense doctrine that inevitably leads to proliferation of cyber-weapons and their use on civilian critical infrastructures.”
 [Original post]